klean2050/tiles_ecg_model/README.md

 ## Fine-Tuning Framework

-Pre-trained models are shared and described at ``ckpt``.
-We transfer the trained ECG encoder to the downstream tasks, ranging from clinical condition estimation, affect perception, stress and interaction analysis.
-Detailed results will be posted along with the accompanying preprint.
+Pre-trained models, described at ``ckpt``, are shared to the research community, and should not be used for clinical purposes.
+One can transfer the trained ECG encoder to model downstream tasks, ranging from clinical condition estimation, affect perception, stress and interaction analysis.
 To view training logs in TensorBoard run:

 ```bash
 tensorboard --logdir ./runs